E-r-1-c/networking-labs/03-network-services/02-ntp-syslog-and-snmp/README.md

 Before configuring NTP, Syslog, or SNMP, IP connectivity to the management server was verified.

 The router and both switches successfully reached `192.168.20.10`.

-The VLAN 10 client also reached the management server through R0, confirming that Router-on-a-Stick routing between the user and management networks was working.
+The VLAN 10 client also reached the server through R0, confirming that inter-VLAN routing was working.

 ![Baseline Connectivity](./images/01-baseline-connectivity.png)

-This established working IP connectivity before the management services were added.
+This established working network connectivity before the management services were added.

 ---

 ## NTP Configuration

-The router and both switches were configured to use the internal management server as their NTP source.
+The router and both switches were configured to use the management server as their NTP source.

 ```cisco
 ntp server 192.168.20.10
 ```

-Using one time source keeps device clocks synchronized and provides consistent timestamps for events generated across the network.
+Using the same time source keeps device clocks synchronized and provides consistent timestamps for events across the network.

 ---